Anastasia-Labs/payment-subscription-offchain/README.md

 pnpm install @anastasia-labs/payment-subscription-offchain
 ```

-Below are the basic instructions on how to use the multisig endpoints.
+Below are the basic instructions on how to use the Payment Subscription endpoints.

 For a more comprehensive working example, checkout the [examples folder](https://github.com/Anastasia-Labs/payment-subscription-offchain/tree/main/examples)..